 Navy names new commander for Guantanamo prison

-Then-Commodore Kyle Cozad, Commander, Patrol and Reconnaissance Wing Eleven (CPRW-11) speaks with P-3 artisans and thanks them for their dedication to Zone 5 wing repair of a P-3 in this Navy file photo from 2008.
+In this Navy file photo from 2008, then-Commodore Kyle Cozad, commander, Patrol and Reconnaissance Wing Eleven, speaks with P-3 workers and thanks them for their dedication to Zone 5 wing repair of an aircraft.

 The Navy on Tuesday named a rear admiral who has served as a pilot and at the White House to be next commanding officer of the detention center at Guantánamo Bay, Cuba.